laowantong/sqlab_island/en/mysql/output/cheat_sheet.md

 ORDER BY average
 ```

-### Episode 30
+### Episode 31

 **Token.** 227531204698033.

-Execute the previous statement.
-Which item is now ownerless?
+Execute the previous statement. <mark>Afterwards, show the item table with the formula as added column.</mark> There should be now one ownerless item.

 **Formula**. `salt_018(sum(nn(hash)) OVER ()) AS token`